queryluke/masseffect-5e/static/data/traits/careful.md

 id: careful
 name: Careful
 ---
-You take a disadvantage to Initiative rolls.
-You also have proficiency in Insight and Perception.
+You have proficiency in Insight and Perception.
+But your careful nature makes you slow to act, giving you disadvantage on Initiative rolls.